cx-language/cx/docs/spec.md

 ### Reference types

 References are values that refer to other values.
 They can be reassigned to refer to another value, but they must always refer to some value.
+References referring to array types (see below) may be subscripted to access the array.

 > _reference-type_ → _referenced-type_ `&`<br>